absolute-antwaun/ai-projects/ai-music-composer/README.md

 GitHub Actions + linting
 Web interface for live generation

+## 📜 License

-## 📜 License: MIT License – use this for any creative or educational purpose ✨
+MIT License – use this for any creative or educational purpose ✨

+## 🧙‍♂️ Inspiration

-## 🧙‍♂️ Inspiration: Inspired by sci-fi soundscapes in Blade Runner, Annihilation, and Arrival.
+Inspired by sci-fi soundscapes in Blade Runner, Annihilation, and Arrival.
 This is a sandbox for dark ambient AI creativity.